actinia-org/actinia-introduction/docs/index.md

 ### Components of actinia

-Actinia is composed of several components:
+Actinia is composed of several components.

+Core system:

-* [actinia-core](https://github.com/mundialis/actinia_core/): an open source REST API for scalable, distributed, high performance processing of geographical data that uses mainly GRASS GIS for computational tasks
+* [actinia-core](https://github.com/mundialis/actinia_core/): an open source REST API for scalable, distributed, high performance processing of geographical data that uses mainly GRASS GIS for computational tasks.
+It can be installed as is or enhanced with multiple plugins.

+Plugins:

 * [actinia-module-plugin](https://github.com/mundialis/actinia-module-plugin): contains module self-description and process-chain-template management and processing
 * [actinia-metadata-plugin](https://github.com/mundialis/actinia-metadata-plugin): contains communication with a metadata catalog via OGC-CSW, in usage with GeoNetwork opensource
 * [actinia-statistic-plugin](https://github.com/mundialis/actinia_statistic_plugin): designed for computing raster map and raster-time-series statistics for categorical and continuous data